Factbox: China's love of e-commerce powers Alibaba's Singles' Day

 Competition between platforms is rife and has boiled over into the public sphere.
 This month, regulators summoned over 20 platforms and urged them to stop practices that could be seen as monopolistic.

-E-commerce in China is heavily reliant on logistics companies, couriers and payment systems such as Alibaba-backed Alipay and WeChat Pay from Tencent Holdings Ltd (0700.HK).
+E-commerce in China is heavily reliant on logistics companies, couriers and payment systems such as Alibaba-backed Alipay and WeChat Pay from Tencent Holdings Ltd.

 Many couriers are also part of the Cainiao Smart Logistics Network, majority owned by Alibaba which co-founded it in 2013.
 Cainiao provides software to and shares data with warehouses, couriers and logistics firms.

-JD.com manages its own logistics network, a FedEx-style parcel delivery service which it started last year.
+JD.com manages its own logistics network and it started a FedEx-style parcel delivery service last year.

 The rapid growth of Alibaba and JD.com has tracked that of China’s economy and the expansion of its middle class over the past two decades.